Everything you need to know

 to get started with Brevio

-Brevio is a social enterprise Ltd company, and we're B-Corp pending, meaning we are deeply committed to having a positive impact on people, society – and we continually invest in research and development that will further help the sector.
+Brevio is a certified B-Corp and social enterprise Ltd company, meaning we are deeply committed to having a positive impact on people, society – and we continually invest in research and development that will further help the sector.

 Brevio was founded and is funded by highly accomplished philanthropist Marcelle Speller, who was awarded an OBE for her work in the voluntary sector.

 We are independent, which means we are impartial and can fairly meet the needs of both funder and applicants.